yashairavantchi/yashairavantchi.github.io/academics.md

 ## Publications

+### 2019

+**Yasha Iravantchi**, Yang Zhang, Evi Bernitsas, Mayank Goel, Chris Harrison.
+Interferi: Gesture Sensing using On-Body Acoustic Interferometry. _To Appear_ In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19), 2019

+**Yasha Iravantchi**, Mayank Goel, Chris Harrison.
+BeamBand: Hand Gesture Sensing with Ultrasonic Beamforming. _To Appear_ In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19), 2019

 ### 2016

 Sunyoung Kim, **Yasha Iravantchi**, Krzysztof Z. Gajos, and Barbara Grosz.
 SwellFit: a Wearable Sensor for Patients with Congestive Heart Failure.
 In *Proceedings of the Workshop on Interactive Systems in Healthcare (WISH) 2016*, 2016.